rickhull/miner_mover/README.md

 ## Parallelism

-In the strictest sense of parallelism, one executes several *identical* tasks using multiple *devices* that operate independently and in parallel.
+In the strictest sense of parallelism, one executes several *identical* tasks using multiple *facilities* that operate independently and in parallel.
 Multiple lanes on a highway offer parallelism for the task of driving from A to B.